malakSherif86/RuleEngineUsingScala/README.md

 Review logs.txt: for detailed event logs and any encountered errors during processing.

 # want to write to csv
-YOU can add those liness:
+**i also provided the code that can write both the to database and the csv in the files called writeCsvDatbase** or you can add those liness:

  ```// Define a CSV writer
 val csvWriter = new FileWriter(new File("C:/Users/hp/IdeaProjects/res/orders_with_discounts.csv"))